 Illinois prison agency rescinds nurse layoffs to still talk

-The Illinois Department of Corrections has withdrawn its plan to lay off 124 nurses while continuing to negotiate with the state employees' union.
-Corrections spokeswoman Nicole Wilson said Thursday the department had informed the Illinois Nurses Association that it would not remove the nurses June 15.
-She says prison officials are available to meet any time but the union is unavailable until May 8.
-Union spokesman Chris Martin says the Corrections Department decision is welcome news.
+Illinois prison agency rescinds nurse layoffs to still talk SPRINGFIELD, Ill. - The Illinois Department of Corrections has withdrawn its plan to lay off 124 nurses while continuing to negotiate with the state employees' union.

 Add your comments below